vadigihemanthkumar/Redesigning-Poor-Code/README.md

 - Add support for different types of library items (e.g., magazines, DVDs)
 - Integrate with a database for more efficient data management
 - Develop a graphical user interface (GUI) for easier interaction

-## Contributing
-Contributions to improve the Library Management System are welcome.
-Please feel free to submit pull requests or open issues for any bugs or feature requests.

-## License
-This project is open-source and available under the MIT License.